simplajs/simpla/README.md

 <br/>

-Simpla is a collection of new, editable HTML elements.
-Use them in your code, then edit their content permanently on your site anytime.
+Simpla is a collection of new dynamic HTML elements that talk to an API, based on the emerging [Web Components](https://www.w3.org/wiki/WebComponents/) spec.
+Use them in your code, then edit their content permanently on your site any time.

 They look like this:

 ```html
 <simpla-text sid="text"></simpla-text>